presenta-software/doc-presenta-lib/docs/guide/README.md

 ::: tip HTML in TEXT Block

 The `text` module render property a subset of HTML tags.
-Please check the details in its documentation here.
+Please check the details in the documentation.
+There is also a markdown converter plugin to avoid writing HTML tags.

 :::